lajohnston/smslib/docs/utils/registerPreservation.md

 These utility modules provide a system for efficiently preserving Z80 register states between macro calls, ensuring only the needed registers are preserved.

-1. Macros can utilise [utils.clobbers](#utilsclobbers) to declare which registers they clobber (in lieu of push/pop calls)
+1. The internal macros use [utils.clobbers](#utilsclobbers) to declare which registers they clobber (in lieu of push/pop calls).
+You can utilise them too
 2. The caller can utilise [utils.preserve](#utilspreserve) to wrap the calls and declare which registers should not be clobbered
 3. The utilities will work together to ensure only the clobbered AND protected registers get preserved